Crazy Things I Do

-"Crazy Things I Do" was released as the final single from American R&B teen-singer's Sammie' debut album From the Bottom to the Top.
+"Crazy Things I Do" was released as the final single from American R&B teen-singer's Sammie's debut album From the Bottom to the Top.
 The song only achieved minor to moderate success, with peak positions of 39 on the Hot R&B/Hip-Hop Songs chart and 19 on the Rhythmic Top 40 chart.

 The music video was released and received primarily limited airplay on BET throughout 2000.